samskivert/website/blog/pending/road-to-rsp.md

 state, but it's hiding inside something that looks declarative.

 In addition to clearly identifying your state and keeping it out in the open, we also need to be careful about how we change that state.
-Jonathan Edwards has said "We suggest that to rationalize the insanity of programs that can read and write globally at any time that languages should impose automatic *time* management," but I contend that what we need to manage is change, not time.
-If one's state is clearly identified and changes to that state are tightly controlled, it opens the doors to substantial benefits (which I'll describe below).
+Jonathan Edwards has said that "to rationalize the insanity of programs that can read and write globally at any time, languages should impose automatic *time* management," but I contend that what we need to manage is change, not time.
+If one's state is clearly identified and changes to that state are tightly controlled, it opens the doors to substantial benefits.

+I'd explain those benefits now, but they don't make much sense unless you first know about the programming model, so you can either wade through the rest of this and get to the benefits in due time, or you can skip to the end and read them now and decide whether they sound interesting enough to read the rest of the article.
+I'm not trying to convince anyone here, as I said, I'm just thinking out loud.
+I don't expect anyone to read this (except my Mom, hi Mom!).
+Once things are further along, I'll have super awesome demos that will do all the convincing for me.

 ## Reactive State Programming